a-DCF: an architecture agnostic metric with application to spoofing-robust speaker verification: Architecture-agnostic DCF

 where $c_{qk}$ is the cost of the classifier outputting decision $a_q$ given the ground-truth class $a_k$.
 Without loss of generality, costs in $\cal C$ can be set to zero in the case of correct decisions ($c_{kk} = 0$), whereas incorrect decisions can be assigned non-negative, real values. \end{itemize}

 The {\it total} cost of making decisions can then be expressed in compact form by:

 where $\textbf{1}_{1 \times K}$ is a vector of ones which acts to sum the columns of the matrix resulting from the terms to the right, and where $ \circ $ is the Hadamard or entry-wise product.
+Though expressed using different formalism, ~\eqref{eq:totalCost} coincidences with ~\cite[Eq.\ (4)]{ferrer2022analysis}.

 In practice, classifier conditional probabilities are defined for some operating point $t$ for which entries in the matrix of classifier conditional probabilities, now ${{\cal P} \left( t \right)}$, can be approximated by ${p_{qk}}\left( t \right) \approx {\raise0.5ex\hbox{$\scriptstyle {{N_{qk}}\left( t \right)}$} \kern-0.1em/\kern-0.15em \lower0.25ex\hbox{$\scriptstyle {{N_k}}$}}$. $N_k$ is the number of trials belonging to class $a_k$ whereas $N_{qk}\left( t \right)$ is the number of trials among them that are classified as belonging to class $a_q$.